thepok/Pillars-of-Financial-Wisdom/README.md

 * Don't invest like the Apocalypse is coming.
 Doomsayer are bad investors.

 ## Meanreversion is real
-* but the market can be longer (in your maybe foulty opionion) irational as you solvent
+* but the market can be longer irational (are you sure?) as you solvent.

 ## Tailrisk is real Risk
 * Shit hits the fan all the time!